 Honorable mention: Starling Bank 🇬🇧

 I would like to quickly mention Starling Bank while discussing banks for UK companies 🇬🇧.
 It’s a great option, if both you and the business are resident in the UK.
-It’s not open to non-UK residents, unfortunately.
+It’s not open to non-UK residents, unfortunately, however they intend to allow the opening of EUR and USD accounts soon.

 If you qualify, definitely check it out.
 They have a completely free plan, including free spending abroad.
 If you want more advanced accounting features you can add the Business Toolkit onto your free business or sole trader account for £7 per month, the first month is free.